wrobstory/climatic/README.rst

 Concept
 -------

-A micro toolbox for plotting data for wind farm analysis.
+A micro toolbox for plotting wind data

 The Tools
 ---------